dj505/Pad-Light-Kit/README.md

 ### This project is designed to be as easy as possible to install, but does require you to do some amount of manual part sourcing.
 Please pay close attention to power consumption and make sure you source parts that can support the kit.

 This project is made for somewhat modern Pump it Up dance pads (FX through LX), but is also plug-and-play compatible with:
-* All Pump it Up dance pads **after** SD (SD pads used incandescent bulbs.
-Please don't wire 120/240V to the 12V input)
+* All Pump it Up dance pads **after** SD (SD pads used incandescent bulbs and will require some modification for use with this kit)
 * In the Groove pads
 * Older Dance Dance Revolution pads that use the same 2.54mm pitch connector (double check first!)
 Please **pay close attention to the polarity** of the 12V connector printed on the PCB's silkscreen.
 The **yellow wire should go to 12V.** This may involve plugging the cable in upside down.
 That's okay.

-Without some modification to the pads and/or this kit, this project is **NOT** plug-and-play compatible with:
+Without some modification to the pads and/or this kit, this project is untested or **NOT** plug-and-play compatible with:
 * Pump it Up JUMP pads (unfortunate, I know)
 * Modern Dance Dance Revolution pads
 * Namco "Crapocab" DDR pads